jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/game-engine.md

 Name | Description | Value
 :--- | :--- | :---
-`timeout` | Maximum run time of the *Input Handler* in milliseconds | `Number` min: 0, max: 90000 `proxies` | Temporary identifiers to assign to gadgets which your skill hasn’t yet discovered | `String[]` `recognizers` | Recognizers track Echo Button inputs to look for patterns, which were defined at the creation of the respective recognizer.
-Detailed explanation here (LINK) | `Object` min: 0, max: 20
+`timeout` | Maximum run time of the *Input Handler* in milliseconds | `Number` min: 0, max: 90000 `proxies` | Temporary identifiers to assign to gadgets which your skill hasn’t yet discovered.
+You can use these *proxies* at places where you would normally use actual gadget IDs  | `String[]`
+`recognizers` | Recognizers track Echo Button inputs to look for patterns, which were defined at the creation of the respective recognizer | `Object` min: 0, max: 20
-`events` | Events use `recognizers` to determine whether your skill should be notified or not.
-Detailed explanation here (LINK) | `Object` min: 1, max: 32
+`events` | Events use `recognizers` to determine whether your skill should be notified or not | `Object` min: 1, max: 32

 After you've set up your recognizers and events you have to